Letters from Lodi

 Wineries: Maley Bros. (bottled as Lodi Native); Macchia Wines

-• This 21-acre vineyard represent the “crown jewel” of the 330 acres of grapes owned and farmed by the Maley family, close cousins of Michael David Winery’s Phillips family and all descendants of Andrew Harshner, who began homesteading on Lodi’s west side in 1869.
-The Maleys were one of the seven growers comprising Lodi’s original "7 Deadly Zins."
+• This 21-acre vineyard represents the “crown jewel” of the 330 acres of grapes owned and farmed by the Maley family, close cousins of Michael David Winery’s Phillips family and all descendants of Andrew Harshner, who began homesteading on Lodi’s west side in 1869.
+The Malays were one of the seven growers comprising Lodi’s original "7 Deadly Zins."

 • Wegat Vineyard is farmed by Todd Maley, the son of Joseph Maley who first established the Maley Bros. wine brand with his late brother Louis Maley.